10970 words, novelette, REPRINT

 “Hey,” Jieling said, “I’ve got to make a call.
 Wait right here.”
 She walked a little down the beach.
 It was windy and she turned her back to protect the cellphone, like someone lighting a match.
 “Hello,” she said, “hello, mama, it’s me.
 Jieling.”

-First published in The Del Rey Book of Science Fiction and Fantasy, edited by Ellen Datlow (2008).
+Originally published in The Del Rey Book of Science Fiction and Fantasy, edited by Ellen Datlow (2008).